FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Table of Contents

-Let's dive into the comparison of Sony and Fujifilm Film Simulations with correct white balance settings.
+Let's dive into the comparison of Sony and Fujifilm Film Simulations.

 Sony Classic Chrome vs Fuji Classic Chrome

-Sony custom Picture Profile + in-camera color filter settings to match Fuji
+Sony custom Picture Profile + in camera color filter settings to match the Fuji

+Can you tell one from another?
 As you can see it comes very close, almost seamless, and that is without any post-color grading and matching.
+Straight out of camera.

-Now, let's compare the Fujifilm vs Sony film simulations only by the picture profile and without the color filter settings.
-White balance set with a white card.
+Let's compare the Fujifilm vs Sony film simulations only by using the picture profile, and without the color filter settings.

 Fujifilm X-S10 vs Sony RX100 Mark VI